omerozcelikmikrodev/Documentation/documentation/docs/Gateway-MBS100-Software-Manual.md

 "Custom Command Input" section, type the command to be queried (eg AT + VERSION =?)
 And click "Send" to send the query to the device.
 The query answer appears on the screen.
-Click on "Clear History" in the "Console Window" section to clear the queries that are displayed on the screen.
+Click on "Clear History" in the "Console Window" section to clear the queries that are displayed on the screen..

 <center>